mnogu/adjust-sound-volume/README.md

 You can install this add-on through [AnkiWeb](https://ankiweb.net/shared/info/2123044452).

 ## How to Use
-1. Go to the Tools\>Adjust Sound Volume menu item
+1. Go to the Tools \> Adjust Sound Volume menu item
-2. Drag the slider or enter a volume number
+2. Drag the slider to adjust the volume, or enter a volume number directly
-3. Push the OK button
+3. Click the OK button

 ![screenshot](https://raw.githubusercontent.com/mnogu/adjust-sound-volume/main/screenshot.png)

-You can enable loudness normalization if Anki uses mpv.
+If Anki is using mpv, you can enable loudness normalization.

 ## How to Create